warunacds/warunacds/README.md

 ## Hi 👋 I'm Waruna

-I'm a full-stack developer, Rubyist.
-These days I work with Ruby on Rails, Vue, React and Go.
+I'm a full-stack developer, Ruby, JavaScript, and Go are my favorite languages.

 I'm handy with iOS and Android app development as well.